unicodeveloper/awesome-tdd/README.md

 ## Contributing

 Found an awesome blog, video, talk, tutorial etc that's not on this list?.
-Notify me.
+Notify me or send a PR.

 ### Guidelines

 * Please make an individual pull request for each suggestion
 * Use the following format for resources: \[Resource\]\(URL\)
-* Use the following format for websites/apps developed with the Mean Stack: \[Website\]\(URL\) - Short description
+* If you are adding a new language or framework, make sure it has a reference in the Table of Contents.

 ## How can I thank you?